luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 const ct_coeff_type *data() const;
 ```

-: Returns a const pointer to the beginning of the ciphertext data.
+Usage: Returns a const pointer to the beginning of the ciphertext data.

 <br>